Virginia Clemency Information for Loved Ones

 Conditional Pardons

 A conditional pardon can only be granted by the Governor of Virginia, and the Governor has immense discretion to approve or deny petitions for conditional pardons.
 There is no deadline for when the Governor must make a decision on a conditional pardon petition, so there is no reliable way to predict how long the process will take.
 In the past, the Governor’s office has had very low approval rates for conditional pardon petitions, and has required “substantial evidence of extraordinary circumstances” before granting petitions.
-We believe the current crisis in Virginia’s prisons due to the COVID-19 pandemic is unquestionably an “extraordinary circumstance” and that this should cause the Governor to approve higher numbers of conditional pardons.
 To increase the chances of success, pardon petitions should include as much evidence as possible of unusual circumstances showing the need for the Governor to act.
+Learn more in the FAQs below.

 Frequently Asked Questions